yktoo/yktoo.com/content/blog/0315/index.en.md

 * Many ski lifts are simple, non-detachable ones.
 During boarding they tend to hit you under your knees, which obliges you to stay alert.
 At the same time, they travel much slower than more expensive detachable lifts (7-8 vs. 15-17 km/h).

-* Individual ski areas are only connected by snowboard-unfriendly [surface lifts][wiki:en:Surface_lift] (ski tows), which drag you with the speed of a snail for a long, long distance, and there's no alternative to them.
+* Individual ski areas are only connected by snowboard-unfriendly {{< wiki "Surface_lift" "en" "surface lifts" >}} (ski tows), which drag you with the speed of a snail for a long, long distance, and there's no alternative to them.
 Moreover, all those inter-area lifts got closed at 4 PM, whereas all the others would run until 5 PM or so.

 So to sum this all up, I don't think I'll ever come here again.
 Not that it's bad in {{< fl "Les Sybelles" >}}, but there are better places!